 Now that you know about automatic watches, the obvious question to ask is whether there are more advantages to a wound watch or a battery-powered watch.

 First, it’s important to know how the two kinds of watches differ.
 Besides the power sources, there are slight differences in the way the two types of watches behave.

 The most obvious is the second hand.
 On a watch that is powered by winding, either hand or automatic, the second hand glides smoothly around the face of the watch in constant motion.

-If you think about the mechanics of a wound watch, that makes perfect since.
+If you think about the mechanics of a wound watch, that makes perfect sense.
 By contrast, if the second hand of the watch makes a halted ticking motion as it moves, you’re in possession of a battery-powered watch.